andrew-wja/instrumentor/SoftboundCETS.md

 will be detected whenever it is used.

 Global variables are assigned the reserved key value `1` and a global `lock` is allocated for them in the runtime.
+It is an error to attempt to deallocate any entity with the key value `1`; these entities are allocated by the linker.

 When pointers are passed to or returned from functions, their associated metadata is placed on a "shadow stack", residing in another disjoint metadata